CarolANikolic/shorts-summary/README.md

 npm install
 \```

-To run de server side in your machine, use de following command:
+To run de server side on your machine, use de following command:
 \```shell
 npm run server
 \```